-You’re never too old to play with your food!
+You’re never too old to have fun with your food!
 While the kids are home from school and family and friends gather together, find ways to make healthy foods fun and festive.
 What’s Cooking? is a great resource for recipe inspiration.
 Get inspiration from other families’ healthy eating habits by checking out our MyPlate, MyWins family videos.

 Get creative in the kitchen and find unique ways to make healthy foods the main attraction at your winter celebrations.
 Use cookie cutters to add a seasonal twist to your favorite foods!
 Follow the steps below to create a snowy scene using foods from all 5 food groups!
 For detailed instructions, click here.

 Before getting started, be sure to wash your hands.

 - Make a peanut butter and banana sandwich.
 Then, cut out a snowman from the center.*